Student Anti-Discrimination & Discriminatory Harassment Procedures

 • A written explanation of the Party’s rights and available resources;

-• A statement of which definitions of acts of Prohibited Conduct and which procedures will be applied during the resolution process;
+• A statement identifying the definitions of acts of Prohibited Conduct set forth in the Notice and procedures that will be applied during the resolution process;

 • A statement that Respondents are presumed not responsible for alleged Prohibited Conduct and that any determination regarding a violation of this Policy is made at the conclusion of an Investigation;

-• A reminder that the University prohibits knowingly making false statements or knowingly submitting false information during any resolution process;
+• A reminder that the Office prohibits knowingly making false statements or knowingly submitting false information during any resolution process;

 • A direction to preserve any relevant evidence in the Party’s possession, including emails, texts, social media posts, or other electronic communications or records;